merkle-open/NitroNet/README.md

 ![NitroNet Logo](docs/logo.png)

-NitroNet is a [handlebars](http://handlebarsjs.com) view engine with an intelligent built-in file system and the possibility to add custom helpers.
-Because of these two features NitroNet differs from other existing handlebars view engines.
+NitroNet is an ASP.NET MVC view engine for [handlebars](http://handlebarsjs.com) with an intelligent built-in file system and the possibility to add custom helpers.
 It works with ASP.NET MVC web applications and uses [Veil](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars) from [Chris Sainty](https://github.com/csainty) as the underlying handlebars parser.
-It is originally based on the project [TerrificNet](https://github.com/namics/TerrificNet) and developed mainly by [Fabian Geiger](https://github.com/NaibafCH) und [Manuel Fischer](https://github.com/hombreDelPez).
+It is originally based on the project [TerrificNet](https://github.com/namics/TerrificNet).
 The support for the custom helpers used in [Nitro](https://github.com/namics/generator-nitro/) are already implemented by default.

 ### NitroNet features
-- NitroNet possesses a smart buil-in file system which caches all your frontend files and listens to changes.
+- NitroNet possesses a smart built-in file system which caches all your frontend files and listens to changes.
 If files are updated on disk they are also updated in the cache.
 This happens instantly and without an IIS restart.
 	- You specify your frontend paths and file extension
 	- It's also possible to filter specific paths with regex patterns
 - The used handlebars parser Veil is customized and thus allows you to implement and register your own handlebars helpers.